brandonkramer/lando-laravel-environment/README.md

 // Install package
 lando composer require laravel/ui

-// Run the following to compile your fresh scaffolding. lando npm install && lando npm run dev
 ```
 Once the laravel/ui package has been installed, you may install the frontend scaffolding using the ui Artisan command: